joatansampaio/leet-code/README.md

 Feel free to explore the solutions and use them as a reference when working on your own LeetCode challenges.
 However, I encourage you to attempt the problems yourself first to maximize your learning experience.

 ## Languages Used
-This repository includes solutions implemented in three different programming languages:
+This repository includes solutions implemented in multiple programming languages:

 - Python
 - Java
 - C++
+- JavaScript
+- PHP

 You can choose the language that you are most comfortable with or interested in learning.

 ## Directory Structure
 The repository is organized into directories based on the problem difficulty and language.
 The structure looks like this:

+├── Easy
+│ ├── Python
+│ ├── Java
+│ ├── C++
+│ ├── JavaScript
+│ └── PHP
+├── Medium
+│ ├── Python
+│ ├── Java
+│ ├── C++
+│ ├── JavaScript
+│ └── PHP
+├── Hard
+│ ├── Python
+│ ├── Java
+│ ├── C++
+│ ├── JavaScript
+│ └── PHP

+## Contributing
+As of now, this is just for practice.
+But if you feel like you can help somehow, feel free to contribute.

+## License
+MIT License